03ShreyanshGoel/LitGitUp/README.md

 ## Tech Stack 🛠️
 - **Frontend:** Next.js, TypeScript, React ⚛️
-- **Backend:** tRPC, Prisma, PostgreSQL (Neon) 🗔️
+- **Backend:** tRPC, Prisma, PostgreSQL (Neon) 🔔️
 - **AI Integration:** LangChain, Gemini-2.0-Flash Lite, AssemblyAI 🤖

 ## Deployment 🌐
-LitGitUp is **deployed on Vercel**, leveraging Vercel's built-in **Continuous Integration and Continuous Deployment (CI/CD)** pipeline.
+LitGitUp is **deployed on Vercel** at [https://litgitup.vercel.app](https://litgitup.vercel.app), leveraging Vercel's built-in **Continuous Integration and Continuous Deployment (CI/CD)** pipeline.
 This ensures that every push to the connected GitHub repository triggers an automatic build and deployment process, resulting in seamless and efficient delivery of updates to the production environment.

 ## Environment Variables 🔐
 To run LitGitUp, you'll need to configure the following environment variables in your `.env` file: